tagged

 Turner County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Turner County, Georgia.
+This timeline provides a concise overview of the key events in the history of Turner County, Georgia.

 - 1826: Turner County is formed from parts of Dooly, Irwin, Wilcox, and Worth Counties.